mingruimingrui/data-loader-as-a-service-demo/README.md

 and one big disadvantage.

-- Makes distributed sampling redundant since there can now be a single souce of data generation.
+- Makes distributed sampling redundant since there can now be a single souce of truth.
 This also greatly simplifies the code for writing memory-efficient loading of extremely large datasets.
 - Under the context of multiple nodes, we can avoid the need to duplicate the data on each machine.
 All our dataset just has to be stored on the machine hosting the data loader service.

 However by making data loading a service, we have essentially created a coupling between processes (from no-coupling to 1 is alot).
 While not necessarily a bad thing, this does make testing, debugging and development work a little more tedious by requiring one additional prior step.

+Another consideration would possibly be networking.
+With data coming from just a single machine, combined with the relatively large size of data, overloading of network bandwith is a very realistic possibility.

 ## Getting Started